prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 #### Client-side Caching of VAST XML

-When serving video ads, VAST XML creatives must be cached on the network so the video player can retrieve them when ready.
-Players don't obtain the VAST XML from the Javascript DOM where Prebid.js, but rather expect to be given a URL where t can be retrieved.
+When serving video ads, VAST XML creatives must be cached on the network so the video player can retrieve them when it's ready.
+Players don't obtain the VAST XML from the JavaScript DOM in Prebid.js, but rather expect to be given a URL where it can be retrieved.
 There are two different flows possible with Prebid.js around VAST XML caching:

-- Server-side caching: some video bidders (e.g. Rubicon Project) always cache the VAST XML on their servers as part of the bid.
+- Server-side caching:
+  Some video bidders (e.g. Rubicon Project) always cache the VAST XML on their servers as part of the bid.
 They provide a 'videoCacheKey', which is used in conjunction with the VAST URL in the ad server to retrieve the correct VAST XML when needed.
 In this case, Prebid.js has nothing else to do.
-- Client-side caching: video bidders that don't cache on their servers return the whole VAST XML body.
+- Client-side caching:
+  Video bidders that don't cache on their servers return the entire VAST XML body.
 In this scenario, Prebid.js needs to copy the VAST XML to a publisher-defined cache location on the network.
-So in this scenario, Prebid.js POSTs the VAST XML to the named Prebid Cache URL.
-It then sets the 'videoCacheKey' to what's returned in the response.
+In this scenario, Prebid.js POSTs the VAST XML to the named Prebid Cache URL.
+It then sets the 'videoCacheKey' to the key that's returned in the response.

+For client-side caching, set the Prebid Cache URL as shown here (substituting the correct URL for the one shown here):

 {% highlight js %}
 pbjs.setConfig({